-As a reflection of extending the main themes of the series to relate to humanity as a whole, we also get a chance to see how the GUYS organization outside of the Japan branch relates to the concept of Ultraman.
+In the process of extending the main themes of the series to relate to humanity as a whole, we also get a chance to see how the GUYS organization outside of the Japan branch relates to the concept of Ultraman.

 Temporary freak-out on my part aside, the other episode which focuses on the organization of GUYS is the one that I’d like to end this article on before it gets too long.

-So where is there left to go?…
+So where is there left to go?

 Well…. to the stars.

-Turns out, Captain Sakomizu is older than anyone else in the main GUYS Japan crew realizes – he was a test pilot and astronaut during the early days of the SSSP (the defense force that fought alongside the original Ultraman!).
+Turns out, Captain Sakomizu is older than anyone else in the main GUYS Japan crew realizes – he was a test pilot and astronaut during the early days of the SSP (the defense force which fought alongside the original Ultraman!).
 His time testing an experimental sub-light-speed ship in the outermost reaches of the solar system has kept him young through a quirk of relativistic physics, but it also allowed him another unique perspective that he brought back with him to Earth.

 In this whole scene, we have the guiding principle for the GUYS organization in general, a principle exemplified by the team Mirai has gathered around himself.
 Humanity, and the Earth itself, aren’t just a cute pet project to the various Ultras who have all fought to protect the planet over the years.
-In us, they’ve found kin, and it’s that expectation, that example that they provide that has allowed humanity to come so far in the 40 years since the original Ultraman came to Earth.
+In us, they’ve found kin, and it’s that expectation, that example that they provide, that has allowed humanity to come so far in the 40 years since the original Ultraman came to Earth.
 The true power that they represent is their light, the ideals they hold to, and that is a light that humanity is capable of reaching, with their protection in the meantime.

 Even though Sakomizu is more than qualified to stand in a higher-level position than just Captain of this squad of weirdos, he willingly took up the role after Serizawa’s death in the first episode.
-In this team of weirdos, he also sees a group of people who can live up to his ultimate hope and expectation of one day standing as equals with the Ultras themselves.
+In this team of weirdos, he also sees a group of people who can live up to his ultimate hope, that one day humanity can stand as equals with the Ultras themselves.